ProgramLife25/WebWars_Abhinav/README.md

 ## 🎖 Acknowledgments

-We would like to thank the **WebWars competition organizers** for providing this opportunity to showcase our skills.
-A special thanks to our **mentors, teammates, and everyone** who contributed ideas and support throughout the development process.
+I would like to thank the **WebWars competition organizers** for providing this opportunity to showcase our skills.

-We would like to thank the WebWars competition organizers for providing this opportunity to showcase our skills.
-A special thanks to our mentors, teammates, and everyone who contributed ideas and support throughout the development process.

 ## 📬 Contact

-For any queries or feedback, feel free to reach out to the team behind this project.

-For any queries or feedback, feel free to reach out to the team behind this project.
+For any queries or feedback, feel free to reach out to me

----

-**WebWars | ICCSAI 2025 Website**